aws-samples/nonprofit-samples/Meeting_Summarization/README.md

 # Meeting summarization

-This solution creates a meeting summary and action items for a recorded meeting.
+[This solution](meeting-summarization.yml) creates a meeting summary and action items for a recorded meeting.

 ![architecture of the solution](architecture.png)

-Install the stack via CloudFormation.
+Install the solution via CloudFormation.
 Enter an email address to use to receive notifications.

 Once the stack is complete, go to the **Outputs** tab and note the name of the **BucketName** field listed.
 This is the bucket where you need to drop new recordings.